Trading, Tax Benefit Lift Morgan Stanley Profit -- 2nd Update | MarketScreener

 Morgan Stanley's third-quarter profit rose 3% from a year ago, the last major U.S. bank to skate through a period of global tensions and shifting markets.

 The bank's profit of $2.17 billion, or $1.27 a share, on $10.03 billion in revenue, was helped by a one-time tax benefit.
-It was better than investors were expecting and sent shares up 3% in morning trading.
+It was better than investors were expecting and sent shares up 1.52% on Thursday.

 Analysts polled by FactSet had expected a profit of $1.83 billion, or $1.11 a share, on $9.59 billion in revenue.
 Morgan Stanley picked up 6 cents a share in earnings thanks to lower taxes; accounting for that, profit was down 5% from a year ago.